By Mansi Poddar

 Insecure people end up destroying the very relationships they cling to so desperately.
 Here is how to work your way to freedom.

 Most people at one time or another experience some insecurity in relationships.
 A little insecurity is normal, but this feeling can grow to crippling proportions and end a potentially happy relationship.
-Insecure people find it difficult to feel gratitude, satisfaction or happiness or recognise abundance and grace.
-Their lives gets covered by a dark shadow of struggle and doubt.
+Insecure people find it difficult to feel gratitude, satisfaction, or happiness or recognize abundance and grace.
+Their lives get covered by a dark shadow of struggle and doubt.

 Shyla has been married 15 years and calls her suffering ‘chronic doubt syndrome’.
 She is even insecure about her children, friends, and co-workers.
 When her co-workers talk, she feels they are discussing her.
 This makes her anxious for the rest of the day.
 Shyla is afraid that when her kids grow up they will forget her or not take care of her.
 “Who will have time for me?”

-Insecurity is an emotional alarm clock that goes off every time our spouse talks to other women, a friend spend less time with us or we spy the neighbour with the perfect body.
+Insecurity is an emotional alarm clock that goes off every time our spouse talks to other women, a friend spends less time with us or we spy the neighbor with the perfect body.
 Insecurity is normal in all relationships, but too much of it drains relationships of love.
 People in relationships with insecure people find the constant comforting and reassurances draining and irritating.

 Rahul, Shyla’s husband, said he was tired of being accused of crimes he hadn’t committed.
 He said he was tempted to indulge in all of them to spite his wife.
 “I can’t handle her anymore.
 She is just too insecure.”

 Insecurity robs our life and relationships of zest.
 We approach everything in a self-conscious, defensive, and anxious way.
 It even causes anxiety disorders.